Moorefield, West Virginia: Transportation

+Highways

 The main highways serving Moorefield include U.S. Route 48, which traverses the region from west to east, and U.S. Route 220, which crosses from south to north through the area.
 West Virginia Route 55 and West Virginia Route 28 also serve Moorefield, but both mostly run concurrently with the aforementioned U.S. highways.

+Public transport

+The Potomac Valley Transit Authority operates bus service to Moorefield and surrounding counties.
+Fixed routes 101, 102, and 103 and on-demand route 303 service the town.

 Geography

 Moorefield is located at (39.063, -78.966).

 According to the United States Census Bureau, the town has a total area of 2.40 sqmi, of which 2.35 sqmi is land and 0.05 sqmi is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Moorefield has a humid subtropical climate, abbreviated "Cfa" on climate maps.